psiace-archive/loge/README.md

 > Imitation is the fastest way to learn.

-A fork of [pretty-env-logger](https://github.com/seanmonstar/pretty-env-logger) with Formatted output, analysis friendly.
+A fork of [pretty-env-logger](https://github.com/seanmonstar/pretty-env-logger) with formatted output for easy analysis.

-Almost a copy, including code.

 _**Note**_: Use improved log format from `0.2.0`.